ms-balzer/kidney_basophils/README.md

 # Description
-Codes used in accession number GSE182256 and the reference below.
+This repository includes the codes used in accession number GSE182256 and the reference below.

 # Dependencies
 The codes are based on R v4.0.2 and Python v3.6.3.
 Package dependencies are given in the respective codes.